inkdropapp/docs-old/src/pages/manual/accessing-the-local-database.md

 You can configure the HTTP server settings by editing `config.cson` in [the user data directory](/manual/basic-usage/#user-data-directory).

-Quit Inkdrop before you edit it like so:
+Quit Inkdrop, then edit it like so:

 ```yaml
 "*":